Why It Works

 3 ounces (85g) heavy cream, straight from the fridge

 Other extracts or gel-paste food coloring, such as Americolor, to taste

 Place the butter in the bowl of a stand mixer, then sift the powdered sugar on top.
 Fit the machine with a paddle attachment, and mix on low until the powdered sugar is fully incorporated.
 Add vanilla and salt, then increase speed to medium and beat until the frosting is airy and light, pausing along the way to scrape the bowl and beater as needed.
 This will take about 6 minutes, although the exact timing will vary depending on the power of the machine.
 During this time, the mixture will have warmed to approximately 70°F (21°C).

 Reduce speed to low, then drizzle in the cream.
 When fully incorporated, pause to scrape the bowl and beater, then continue beating a few seconds more on medium speed.
 Taste and adjust salt and vanilla as needed, or add whatever other extracts or gel colors are desired.
 Use immediately.

-Stand mixer, non-reactive sieve, flexible spatula
+Stand mixer, fine-mesh strainer, flexible spatula

 If you don't have organic powdered sugar on hand, conventional powdered sugar will be fine; just add 1/2 teaspoon of plain, unsulfured molasses (not blackstrap) along with the salt and vanilla to create a similar depth of flavor.
-Check out our guide to the differences between conventional and organic powdered sugar for more detail.

 Make-Ahead and Storage